Digital-Preservation-Coalition/bit-list/content/entries/non-standard-public-records/index.en.md

 The 2024 Council agreed These risks remain on the same basis as before, with no significant trend towards even greater or reduced risk (‘No change’ to trend).

-While scores should remain as is currently, the Council recommended the entry be revisited in the next review to consider whether it is better suited under the Public Records digital species instead of Legal Data.
+While scores should remain as is currently, the Council recommended the entry be revisited in the next review to consider whether it is better suited under the Public Records category instead of Legal Data.